filipkastovsky/filipkastovsky.github.io/src/content/blog/react-wrap.md

 ## HoCs / render props

 Higher order components can still be a lifesaver when reusing code.
-By allowing ourselves to pass down whichever presentational component will conform to our interface, we essentialy fulfilled our task of allowing code reuse.
+By allowing ourselves to pass down whichever presentational component will conform to our interface, we essentially fulfilled our task of allowing code reuse.

 ![HoC](/assets/react-wrap/hoc.webp)
 ![Render props](/assets/react-wrap/renderprops.webp)